cabforum/servercert/docs/BR.md

 ### 7.1.6 Certificate policy object identifier

+This section describes the content requirements for the Root CA, Subordinate CA, and Subscriber Certificates, as they relate to the identification of Certificate Policy.

 #### 7.1.6.1.
 Reserved Certificate Policy Identifiers
-This section describes the content requirements for the Root CA, Subordinate CA, and Subscriber Certificates, as they relate to the identification of Certificate Policy.

-The following Certificate Policy identifiers are reserved for use by CAs as a means of asserting compliance with these Requirements as follows:
+The following Certificate Policy identifiers are reserved for use by CAs as an optional means of asserting that a Certificate complies with these Requirements.

-`{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1)`, if the Certificate complies with these Requirements but lacks Subject Identity Information that is verified in accordance with Section 3.2.2.1 or Section 3.2.3.
+`{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1)`

-If the Certificate asserts the policy identifier of 2.23.140.1.2.1, then it MUST NOT include organizationName, givenName, surname, streetAddress, localityName, stateOrProvinceName, or postalCode in the Subject field.

-`{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2)`, if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.
+`{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2)`

-`{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) individual-validated(3)} (2.23.140.1.2.3)`, if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.3.
+`{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) individual-validated(3)} (2.23.140.1.2.3)`

-If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it MUST also include `organizationName`, `localityName` (to the extent such field is required under Section 7.1.4.2.2), `stateOrProvinceName` (to the extent such field is required under Section 7.1.4.2.2), and `countryName` in the Subject field.
-If the Certificate asserts the policy identifier of 2.23.140.1.2.3, then it MUST also include (i) either `organizationName` or `givenName` and `surname`, (ii) `localityName` (to the extent such field is required under Section 7.1.4.2.2), (iii) `stateOrProvinceName` (to the extent required under Section 7.1.4.2.2), and (iv) `countryName` in the Subject field.
+`{joint‐iso‐itu‐t(2) international‐organizations(23) ca‐browser‐forum(140) certificate‐policies(1) ev-guidelines (1) } (2.23.140.1.1)`

 #### 7.1.6.2.
 Root CA Certificates
-A Root CA Certificate SHOULD NOT contain the `certificatePolicies` extension.
+A Root CA Certificate SHOULD NOT contain the certificatePolicies extension.
+If present, the extension MUST conform to the requirements set forth for Certificates issued to Subordinate CAs in Section 7.1.6.3.

 #### 7.1.6.3 Subordinate CA Certificates
 A Certificate issued to a Subordinate CA that is not an Affiliate of the Issuing CA:

-1. MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers documented by the CA in its Certificate Policy and/or Certification Practice Statement) and
+1. MUST include one or more explicit policy identifiers that indicate the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum Reserved Certificate Policy Identifiers or identifiers documented by the Subordinate CA in its Certificate Policy and/or Certification Practice Statement) and
+2. MAY contain one or more identifiers documented by the Subordinate CA in its Certificate Policy and/or Certification Practice Statement and
-2. MUST NOT contain the `anyPolicy` identifier (2.5.29.32.0).
+3. MUST NOT contain the `anyPolicy` identifier (2.5.29.32.0).

 A Certificate issued to a Subordinate CA that is an affiliate of the Issuing CA:

-1. MAY include the CA/Browser Forum reserved identifiers or an identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and
+1. MAY include one or more explicit policy identifiers that indicate the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum Reserved Certificate Policy Identifiers or identifiers documented by the  Subordinate CA in its Certificate Policy and/or Certification Practice Statement) and
+2. MAY contain one or more identifiers documented by the Subordinate CA in its Certificate Policy and/or Certification Practice Statement and
-2. MAY contain the `anyPolicy` identifier (2.5.29.32.0) in place of an explicit policy identifier.
+3. MAY contain the `anyPolicy` identifier (2.5.29.32.0) in place of an explicit policy identifier.

-A Subordinate CA SHALL represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.
+The Subordinate CA and the Issuing CA SHALL represent, in their Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.

 #### 7.1.6.4 Subscriber Certificates
 Effective 2020-09-30, a Certificate issued to a Subscriber MUST contain, within the Certificate's certificatePolicies extension, one or more policy identifier(s) that are specified beneath the CA/Browser Forum's reserved policy OID arc of {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1)} (2.23.140.1).